 More and more people attempt to bring their pets into stores, restaurants, and even airplanes by insisting that they need the pet for emotional support.

-The Virginia Code has guidelines which regulate how businesses and other public spaces can treat service animals.
+The Virginia Code has several guidelines which regulate how businesses and other public spaces can treat service animals.

 Where can you take your service or support animal?

-Not only can you be kicked out of the place of business, but the city or county can charge you with a class 4 misdemeanor under Virginia law.
+Not only can you be kicked out of the place of business, but the city or county can charge you with a Class 4 misdemeanor under Virginia law.

 Can a business ask me to leave because of my service or support animal?

-A place of business can ask you whether or not your dog is a service animal, as well as as for clarification on what services it provides for you.
+A place of business can ask you whether or not your dog is a service animal, as well as for clarification on what services it provides for you.

-This is because the Virginia Code requires that you to identify your animal properly to begin with.
-Specifically, you must identify your animal by:
+This is because the Virginia Code requires that you identify your service animal properly in the first place.

-- Putting a guide dog in a harness
+- Putting a guide dog in a harness.

-- Marking a hearing-ear dog with a blaze-orange leash
+- Marking a hearing-ear dog with a blaze-orange leash.

-- Fitting a general service dog with some other form of identifying harness or vest
+- Fitting a general service dog with some other form of identifying harness or vest.

 In addition, a place of business can’t charge an extra fee to accommodate your service dog.
 For example, a hotel can’t charge their regular pet fee for a disabled person’s service dog.

 This is especially true if your dog is acting in a way that damages property or threatens other customers.

-However, before you attempt to bring your animal into a business, hotel, or onto your next flight, be sure you understand the laws about service animals and emotional support animals.
+However, before you attempt to bring your animal into a business, hotel, or onto your next flight, be sure you understand the distinction between service animals and emotional support animals.

-If you have any questions about your service or support animal, or feel you have been wronged because of your animal, contact an attorney immediately.
+If you have any questions about your service or support animal or feel you have been wronged because of your animal, contact an attorney immediately.